Every business markets its products and services using strategies and methodologies tailored to suit its own ambitions and customer base.

 Promotions linked to charities raise special considerations, principally under the Charities Act 1992 and associated legislation.
 The CAP Code also specifically addresses charity-linked promotions.
 The controls are stringent because of the risk of misleading the public about the extent to which a charity may benefit from any particular promotion.
 The legislation therefore affects the information that has to be given in any promotion, and also requires comprehensive written agreements between the charity and the advertiser clearly setting out the benefits to the charity and the obligations of the promoter.

 Internet and Social Media

 The use of the internet, e-mail and social media has seen an increase in the number of potential consumers who can be reached world-wide by both advertisements and sales promotions.
-With these come the complications (both practical and legal) of advertising or promoting in numerous jurisdictions.
-Even within the EU, promotions that are lawful in the UK may not be lawful in other territories and advice needs to be taken in relation to any pan-European campaign.
-Promoters may want to make sure that only UK entrants can apply and should seek advice to ensure that exclusions of overseas participants are effective.
+With these come the challenges (both practical and legal) of advertising or promoting in numerous jurisdictions.
+The use of blogs, influencers, affiliate marketing and editorial content all require careful consideration including the application of guidance under the CAP code.

 Advertising Agencies and Fulfilment Houses

 Even relatively simple sales promotions can involve a number of relationships which should be documented and a contract put in place.
 The need for clear contractual commitments is greatly increased in high profile or strategic advertising and marketing campaigns.